Intercept Pharmaceuticals officials say their new drug performed well in a phase III clinical trial, so they’ll ask for FDA approval.

 “The spectrum starts at non-alcoholic fatty liver, then goes all the way over to NASH,” Roach told Healthline.
 “Eventually, it can lead to cirrhosis.
 The epidemiology is definitely increasing.
 It’s certainly big, important, and not to be taken lightly.”

 Indeed, NAFLD is one of the most common causes of liver disease in the United States.
-It’s estimated that 30 to 40 percent of U.S. adults have NAFLD, and 3 to 12 percent have NASH.
+It’s

 The main risk factors for fatty liver disease include a sedentary lifestyle, diabetes, obesity, high sugar intake, and old age.